Birmingham City University

 Established as a university in 1992, the University of Wolverhampton can trace its roots back to the 19th Century when the Wolverhampton Mechanics’ Institute and the School of Art were established.
 The University has over 23,000 students and offers over 500 undergraduate and postgraduate courses.
 Its research has been deemed world-leading and students are among the most employable in the UK, with the most recent Destinations of Leavers from Higher Education survey reporting a 96% graduate employability rate.

 The University of Worcester

-Originally founded in 1946 as a Teacher Training College, the University of Worcester was granted full university status in 2005.
-It is the UK’s fastest growing University and has an outstanding record of graduate employment where 15 out of 16 graduates find work or continue to study within six months of graduating.
-The College’s highly successful Early Years provision is delivered in partnership with the university.
+Shortlisted in the Times Higher Education Awards 2016 for University of the Year, the University of Worcester is one of the UK’s fastest growing Universities.
+It is a truly inclusive University where each and every person counts as an individual.
+It concentrates on helping students thrive and realise their potential; placing great importance on combining enduring human values with true professionalism.
+The University has an outstanding record of graduate employment where 19 out of 20 graduates find work or continue to study within six months of graduating.
+The College’s highly successful Early Years provision is delivered in partnership with the University.

 For further details, visit www.worcester.ac.uk